-1. Entries must be original works and filmmaker must own all rights to the film.
+2. Entries must be original works, and the Filmmaker must own all rights to the film.

-5. We will accept works in progress, but please make note at time of submission and if accepted, be prepared to submit final exhibition copy three weeks prior to festival screening dates.
+6. We will accept works in progress, but please make note at the time of submission and if accepted, be prepared to submit the final exhibition copy three weeks prior to festival screening dates.

-7. Student films must have been produced/filmed while the filmmaker was attending an accredited school, college, or university.
+8. Student films must have been produced/filmed while the Filmmaker was attending an accredited school, college, or university.
 Proof of enrollment is required with submission.
 Student films are only eligible for the Best Student Film Award and not any other award category consideration.

-9. If accepted, filmmaker will be notified via email.
-Filmmaker agrees to provide HHFF with final exhibition copy of film three weeks in advance of festival dates.
-Please note that the cost of shipping materials is the sole responsibility of the filmmaker and HHFF will not accept responsibility for loss or damage to materials while in transit.
+10. If accepted, the Filmmaker will be notified via email.
+Filmmaker agrees to provide HHFF with a final exhibition copy of the film three weeks in advance of festival dates.
+Please note that the cost of shipping materials is the sole responsibility of the Filmmaker, and HHFF will not accept responsibility for loss or damage to materials while in transit.

-10. Filmmakers may be asked to participate in video/print interviews in advance of festival for promotional purposes.
+11. Filmmakers may be asked to participate in video/print interviews in advance of the festival for promotional purposes.

-12. By entering this festival you grant HHFF the right to use all submitted materials, including, but not limited to, film, trailer and photographic footage, as well as audio recordings, written materials, logos, poster art, etc., at our discretion for the promotional and screening use of the film festival.
+13. By entering this festival, you grant HHFF the right to use all submitted materials, including, but not limited to, film, trailer, and photographic footage, as well as audio recordings, written materials, logos, poster art, etc., at our discretion for the promotional and screening use of the film festival.